> #SaferInternet4EU Awards - now open for entries

 #SaferInternet4EU Awards competition categories

-The #SaferInternet4EU Awards competition will accept applications in the following categories:
+The #SaferInternet4EU Awards competition is open to applications in the following categories:

-- A best practice competition for organisations, rewarding a high-quality and innovative online safety education programme, resource or awareness-raising campaign.
-Best practices could target youth, teachers, parents, organisations, or the wider public.
-This category is open to public and private organisations (including Insafe network organisations), specialists, or academia which are operating within the EU28, Iceland or Norway.
+- A best practice competition for organisations, rewarding a high-quality and innovative online safety education programme, resource or awareness-raising campaign targeting youth, teachers or parents.
+This category is open to public and private organisations (including Insafe network organisations), specialists, or academia which are operating within one of the country beneficiaries of the Better Internet programme under the Connecting Europe Facility (CEF), i.e. EU28, Iceland and Norway.

-- A best practice/achiever competition for teachers, rewarding a remarkable and inspiring initiative from a single teacher or a group of teachers.
+- A best practice competition for teachers, rewarding a remarkable and inspiring initiative/resource/tool/solution from a single teacher or a group of teachers.

-- A best practice/achiever competition for youth, rewarding a remarkable and inspiring initiative/resource from a single young person or a group of young people.
+- A best practice competition for youth, rewarding a remarkable and inspiring initiative/resource/tool/solution from a single young person or a group of youth.

-All best practices should focus on issues related to the sphere of Better Internet for Kids (BIK), tackling topics such as fake news, cyberbullying, connected toys and privacy concerns, grooming, or exposure to harmful or disturbing content.
+All best practices should focus on issues related to the sphere of Better Internet for Kids (BIK), tackling topics such as fake news, cyberbullying, connected toys and privacy concerns, grooming, or exposure to harmful or disturbing content, or cyber hygiene issues more generally.

-The #SaferInternet4EU Awards competition will run from 1 March 2018 until 31 October 2018 and will take place in two phases.
+The #SaferInternet4EU Awards competition runs from 1 March 2018 until 31 October 2018 and will take place in two phases.

 Phase 1: Launch and selection of finalists (March - June 2018)